vanessacollierdatascience/ISER_Alaska_Food/README.md

 at the University of Alaska Anchorage.
 Raw price data is not included in this repository due to institutional data governance policies.
-The code demonstrates pipeline architecture, collection methodology, cleaning logic, and QA validation approach.
+The code demonstrates pipeline architecture, collection methodology, schema validation, QA logic, and batch automation approach.

 To adapt for your environment, update file paths and retailer credentials in the configuration files.